 Oracle Hyperion Planning

-The vendor’s BI and enterprise performance management (EPM) portfolio contains various on-premises and cloud products.
-On-premises, the well-known Oracle Hyperion EPM portfolio and Oracle BI suite are available.
-However, in 2014, Oracle changed its general release strategy to “Cloud First”, and the vendor now has a major strategic focus on enhancing its cloud portfolio.
-Oracle’s EPM and BI cloud portfolio includes Oracle EPM Cloud and Oracle Analytics Cloud (OAC).
-A variety of other on-premises and cloud offerings complete Oracle’s comprehensive product portfolio.
-Oracle’s EPM portfolio includes applications for planning, financial consolidation, performance reporting, financial strategy management, profitability and cost management, account reconciliation and tax reporting.
+Oracle’s analytics and enterprise performance management (EPM) portfolio contains various products.
+In 2014, the vendor changed its general release strategy to “Cloud First” and now has a major strategic focus on enhancing its cloud-based portfolio.
+However, Oracle continues to develop its on-premises solutions for analytics and EPM (e.g., the well-known Oracle Hyperion EPM portfolio).
+The cloud portfolio is packaged as Oracle Analytics Cloud, Oracle’s flagship product for analytics, and Oracle EPM Cloud.
+A variety of other cloud and on-premises offerings complete Oracle’s comprehensive product portfolio.
+Oracle’s EPM portfolio includes applications for planning and budgeting, financial consolidation and close, performance reporting and analysis, financial strategy management, profitability and cost management, account reconciliation and tax reporting.